Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">The Enneagram, a profound and popular personality typing system, serves as a valuable tool for self-discovery and understanding others.
+<p class="firstLetter">The Enneagram, a profound and popular personality typing system, is a valuable tool for self-discovery and understanding others.
 Drawing insights from "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.amazon.com/Wisdom-Enneagram-Psychological-Spiritual-Personality/dp/0553378201?&_encoding=UTF8&tag=9takes00-20&linkCode=ur2&linkId=934a7202b7f300b1da70746ab59814ba&camp=1789&creative=9325">The Wisdom of the Enneagram</a>" by Don Richard Riso and Russ Hudson, this guide delves into the intricate layers of each Enneagram type.
-It not only facilitates personal growth and improved relationships but also illuminates the unique mental health challenges associated with each type.
-Central to this exploration is the concept of the "shadow side" – the less favorable aspects of our personalities that can lead to psychological struggles.
-By examining these shadow sides, we aim to provide a comprehensive understanding of how each Enneagram type might navigate their complex mental landscapes and potentially spiral into unhealthy patterns, illustrated through specific scenarios.</p>
+It facilitates personal growth and improved relationships and illuminates the unique mental health challenges associated with each type.
+Central to this exploration is the "shadow side" concept – the less favorable aspects of our personalities that can lead to psychological struggles.
+By examining these shadow sides, we will better understand how each Enneagram type might navigate their complex mental landscapes and potentially spiral into unhealthy patterns, illustrated through specific scenarios.</p>

 <div
     style="display: flex;
     justify-content: center;
     margin: 1rem 0;
     "
 >
     <PopCard
         image={`/blogs/greek-statue-2-sided-mask.webp`}
         showIcon={false}
-		altText="greek statue with 2 faces"
+        altText="Greek statue with two faces"
         subtext=""
     />
 </div>

+Here, we will describe each type's mental health risks and give examples of unhealthy spirals and how each type might find themselves in these negative situations.

 ## Enneagram Type 1: The Perfectionist